douglaskline/trucktrackrepo/docs/initialScaffoldCommands.md

 \trucktrackrepo\trucktrack> dotnet build
 # last command checks to see if the whole project builds - should get "Build Succeeded" message

+\trucktrackrepo\trucktrack> dotnet new classlib -o dal -f net5.0
+# new class library project for the data access layer